Last updated: August 30, 2023

 This unique structure consists of over 900 steps in the form of several steel staircases and steps cut from the cliff face.

 The idea behind the Giant Stairway was to create a connection between the cliff top at Echo Point and the Federal Pass in the valley below.

 Before heading down into the valley, you can cross the so-called Honeymoon Bridge, which connects with a rock overhang that is part of the first of the Three Sisters.

-The path to the right leads to the Scenic World valley station, along the Federal Pass.
+The path to the right leads to the Scenic World valley stations, along the Federal Pass.
 The path to the left goes into Leura Forest, as part of the Dardanelles Pass.

 2. Dardanelles Pass

 The Dardanelles Pass is a historical link between the various walking tracks in the Leura area and the bottom of the Giant Stairway in the Katoomba area.

-Even though it’s home to various picnic tables and artificial shelters, Leura Forest looks and feels like a completely different world, far away from civilization.
+Even though it’s home to a few picnic tables and artificial shelters, Leura Forest looks and feels like a completely different world, far away from civilisation.

 Lila Falls, Marguerite Cascades, and Linda Falls mark the start of the climb out of the valley via the Fern Bower Track, which forms part of the Bridal Veil Falls circuit walking track.

-Fern Bower is a signposted area that is part of the original Federal Pass.
-It is a beautiful section of the circuit walk, sheltered from the drying winds and the summer heat.
+The Fern Bower area is a beautiful section of the Dardenelles Pass circuit walk, sheltered from the drying winds and the summer heat.

 This is where the forest turns lush and green, with tall trees such as Sassafras and Coachwoods providing shade for ferns to thrive on the forest floor.
-The area is also home to lots of different bird and mammal species.
+The area is also home to many bird and mammal species.

-The ascent via Fern Bower is certainly not as challenging as the Giant Stairway, but it also shouldn’t be underestimated.
+The ascent via Fern Bower is certainly not as challenging as the Giant Stairway, but it shouldn’t be underestimated.

 4. Prince Henry Cliff Walk